-We invited 2000 respondents from Kibera to the Busara Lab by text message, a day before the sessions.
-Participants were randomized into one of three groups:
+We invited 2,000 respondents from Kibera to the Busara Lab by text message, a day before the sessions.
+Participants were randomly put into one of three groups:

 We sought to answer the following questions:

 Do more people show up?
-Whether they attended the lab was our first outcome measure.
+Whether they attended the lab or not was our first outcome measure.

 Are they more altruistic?
-For the 239 people that attended the lab session, we reinforced their treatment by reminding them of the messages they had received.
-Then, we looked at whether this increased altruism (in a Dictator game),
+For the 239 people who attended the lab session, we reinforced their treatment by reminding them of the messages they had received.
+Then we looked at whether this increased altruism (in a Dictator game).

 Are they more empowered?
-Measured via the proxy of self-efficacy
+This was measured via the proxy of self-efficacy.

 Are they happier?
-Measured via the proxy of wellbeing.
+This was measured via the proxy of wellbeing.

 What we learned

-It turns out that small acts of respectfulness — giving choices over time and using names — do not affect participation, altruism, self-efficacy or wellbeing.
-As evidenced in this graph, being recognised by name or given a choice of what time to attend did not make people significantly more likely than those in the control group to show up.
+It turned out that small acts of respectfulness – giving choices over time and using names – did not affect participation, altruism, self-efficacy, or wellbeing.
+As evidenced in this graph, being recognised by name or given a choice of what time to attend did not make people significantly more likely to show up than those in the control group.
 It did not make them significantly more altruistic, bring them higher self-efficacy or higher wellbeing.